-The easy way to apply pressure is to gently press one finger on the top side of the speaker and the other finger from the bottom side.
+The easy way to apply pressure is to gently press one finger on the top side of the speaker and the other finger on the bottom side.
 That should keep both patches closer to each other, making repaired cone stronger.

+#6.
 Leave the repaired speaker to dry, and install it back in the car.

 Important!
 When you test the repaired speakers, do not turn the volume to the maximum right away after the repair, but increase it gradually.